Jan S. Hesthaven

-Jan S. Hesthaven (born 10 December 1965) is a Danish mathematician, currently president of the Karlsruhe Institute of Technology.
+Jan Sickmann Hesthaven (born 10 December 1965) is a Danish mathematician, currently president of the Karlsruhe Institute of Technology.
 He was previously Vice President for Academic Affairs (starting in 2021) at EPFL (École polytechnique fédérale de Lausanne) and held the Chair of Computational Mathematics and Simulation Science (MCSS).
 He is particularly known for contributions to the development, analysis and application of high-order accurate computational methods for time-dependent partial differential equations.
 He has also contributed substantially to the development of reduced order models and the application of neural networks and machine learning techniques to problems in science and engineering.

 Career

 Prof. Hesthaven obtained a Master of Science degree in computational physics from the Technical University of Denmark (DTU) in 1991.
 In 1995, he received a Ph.D. in Numerical Analysis from the Institute of Mathematical Modelling (DTU) and in 2009 he was awarded the degree of Dr.Techn. from DTU for substantial and lasting contributions that has helped to move his research area forward and penetrated into applications.

 After graduation, he was appointed in 1995 as Visiting Assistant Professor at Brown University, then in 1999 as assistant professor and in 2003 he was promoted associate professor of applied mathematics with tenure at Brown University where in July 2005 he was promoted to professor of applied mathematics.

 In 2006, he founded the Center for Computation and Visualization (CCV) at Brown University and was its director until 2013.

 He served from Aug 2010 to June 2013 as founding deputy director of the Institute of Computational and Experimental Research in Mathematics ICERM, an NSF Mathematical Sciences Research Institute.